PMI-Basel/Gfeller_et_al_Posieux_field_experiment/Microbiome_Analysis/2_data/README.txt

 Place your data here.
 The runs must be named runXXXX_r1.fastq.gz and runXXXX_r2.fastq.gz where XXXX correspond to the run-number from the design-file.
+The data can be found on european nucleotide archive under the accession PRJEB53704.